-The kids love to play chess, create sth. on the sewing machine and/or do some woodwork, use a graphic tablet, learn some coding, do acrobatics, inline-sakitng, Vietnamese martial arts, drawing/painting, play frisbee, do Aerial Silk, play the drums, the cajon and the piano or the guitar ... - if that's sth. you could share with them: great!
+The kids love to play chess, create sth. on the sewing machine and/or do some woodwork, use a graphic tablet, learn some coding, do acrobatics, inline-skating, Vietnamese martial arts, drawing/painting, do Aerial Silk, play the drums, the cajon and the piano or the guitar ... - if that's sth. you could share with them: great!

 I'm a trained secondary modern and grammar school teacher, but do various other things now.
+At the moment I'm searching for paid work.
 Adrian, my husband, is a self employed sociologist.

 We're leading an active and environmental conscious life and would like to have somebody in our house that does the same.
 We eat mostly vegetarian.
 Healthy, organic food is important to us.
 We don't smoke and don't want any smoking (or other drugs - except coffee, chocolate and a drink every now and then) in or around the house.
 We are agnostic people, but are ok with religious minded folks, as long as they are not trying to impose their religion onto us.
 Equal gender rights are important to us.

 Your room is approx. 30 square meters, furbished in a modern way - you can see a picture of it in our photo gallery.
 The bathroom is shared with the kids.
 We don't offer hotel-service.
 You'd be expected to do and undo your bed yourself and to clean up after yourself, in the bathroom, in the toilet, in the kitchen and in your room before your departure.

 We travel a lot ourselves, have done WWOOFing and workaway and would love to give others the opportunity to travel the world without feeling like a tourist and to have such great experiences we ourselves were able to have.